nnobile/SNEAKER_CLOSET/README.md

-#SneakerCloset
+# SneakerCloset

+## Description and Instructions
 This Sinatra project allows users to sign up, login, and store new sneakers to their virtual closet.
 The mission of this project is to provide people with the ability to discover new sneakers, and keep tabs on their existing collection.

 For users working with the source from GitHub, you can: